Integrate Viam with ChatGPT to Create a Companion Robot

 1. Configure the servo

-viam-server will now make the servo available for use.
-Click on the Control tab.
-You should see a panel for servo1.
+Click on the CONTROL tab.
+As long as your machine is connected to the app, you will see a panel for servo1.
 From there, you can change the angle of your servo by increments of 1 or 10 degrees.

 Move the servo to 0 degrees, and attach the emotion wheel to the servo with the happy emoji facing upwards and centered.
 We found that if set up this way, the following positions accurately show the corresponding emojis, but you can verify and update the tutorial code if needed: